sidibos/webhooks-processor/README.md

 ## How to Run

 1. **Prepare the text file in CSV format:**
-   Create a file named `webhooks.txt` in the project directory with the following format:
+   Populate the file `webhooks.txt` in the project directory with the following format:

    ```bash
    URL,ORDER ID,NAME,EVENT